camunda-consulting/camunda-7-code-examples/snippets/springboot-security-sso/README.md

 If one needs to use IdentityService APIs or wants to see actual Users and Groups show up in Cockpit, a custom `IdentityProvider` needs to be implemented as well.

-Another example of how to use external authentication can be found in the [Camunda SSO JBoss Project](https://github.com/camunda/camunda-sso-jboss).
+Another example of how to use external authentication can be found in the [Camunda SSO JBoss Project](https://github.com/camunda/camunda-sso-jboss) or in the [Keycloak Spring Boot SSO snippet](https://github.com/camunda-consulting/code/tree/master/snippets/springboot-keycloak-sso)